carolbezerra-dev/personal-swift/ToDoList/README.md

 ### 1 - a title

+- put a overline
 - "My To Do List"
 - font Dancing Script
 - size 30

 ### 2 - an instruction

-- phrase: "Double-tap in an completed item"
+- phrase: "Double-tap in a completed item"
 - font Dancing Script
 - size 16
 - color darksalmon

 ### 3 - an text field to add item in the list

+- color darkviolet
+- border width2
+- corner radius

 ### 4 - a button, when tapping: